-Open a charge account at Tanner's University Pharmacy ph.
-523-7241 Fountain Great Offer at Giovannis cosmetic line "All the credit for the win over Potomac should be given to the defense," said Oliver.
-He also praised the offense for PAGE THREE their 96 yard touchdown drive.
+free delivery Checks cashed free ph.
+523-7241 cosmetic line over Potomac should be given to the defense," said Oliver.
+He also praised the offense for their 96 yard touchdown drive.
 Oliver, co-captain of the frosh, feels the team hasn't played up to their potential.
-"Like the score in the Ferrum game, the score against Potomac doesn't reflect the kind of team we have.
-New faces expected as basketball drills open Approximately 20 prospects are expected to report for pre-season basketball practice today in Gullickson Hall.
-The opening of drills marks the beginning of the first full season for head Coach Stewart Way, who served as acting head coach following the recruiting controversy and resulting NCAA probation New faces will dot the Herd roster this year including high-scoring Tyrone Collins and ball-handling ace Mike D'Antoni from the freshman team.
+"Like the score in the Ferrum game, the score against Potomac doesn't reflect the kind of team New faces expected as basketball drills open Approximately 20 prospects are expected to report for pre-season basketball practice today The opening of drills marks the beginning of the first full season for head Coach Stewart Way, who served as acting head coach following the recruiting controversy and resulting NCAA New faces will dot the Herd roster this year including high-scoring Tyrone Collins and ballhandling ace Mike D'Antoni from the freshman team.
 Other new faces include Eugene Lee, who returns after a year's absence resulting from a motorcycle accident.
 Barry Driscoll, a transfer from the University of Detroit, Bill Bertelam, who red-shirted last year because of a knee injury, and junior college transfers Gary Orsine and Willie Wilcox.
-Heading the list of returnees are Russell Lee, who averaged over 25 points per game as a sophomore, Bob DePathy, spark plug guard of last year's team, versatile Blaine Henry and two year regular center Dave Smith.
-Others expected to report are John Sark, last year's freshman center, and possibly senior Rick Turnbow Freshman Coach Dan D'Antoni reports that he expects 21 men to report.
-All persons interested in freshman basketball must report to Gullickson Hall 6 p.m. today for physicals.
-3 Frosh hurt, out for UK game
+Heading the list of returnees are Russell Lee, Others expected to report are John Sark, last year's freshman center, and possibly senior Rick Freshman Coach Dan D'Antoni reports that he expects 21 men to report.
+All persons interested in freshman basketball must report to Gullickson Hall 6 p.m. today for This coupon entitles any Marshall student to 35¢ off any 15 inch pizza with one item.
+Offer good Thursday 1404 3rd Avenue ph.
+529-3297 We deliver to dorms with a \$3.00 order or more.